 Statement of Solidarity Against Anti-Asian Violence

 We are stunned by the anti-Asian mass shootings in Atlanta on March 16, 2021.
 Our hearts go out to the victims and their families who have suffered from this senseless act.
 This is not an isolated incident and comes out of the current-day repetition of long-standing racist sentiments targeting various minority communities fueled by political rhetoric.
 Since March 2020, the former U.S. president and his allies have relentlessly scapegoated people of Asian… read more about Statement of Solidarity Against Anti-Asian Violence »

 The Duke Center for Jewish Studies is delighted to announce the establishment of The Ostad Fellows in Jewish Studies, made possible by a generous gift from Michael and Alonna Ostad, P’22 & P'24.

 Ostad Fellowships will be awarded for undergraduate research in Jewish Studies; and preference will be given to proposals that focus on Jewish-Muslim relations and/ or women in Sephardic Judaism.
 Other proposals in Jewish Studies will be considered depending on available funds.

 Students will be required to submit:

-a one-page proposal… read more about The Ostad Fellowship in Jewish Studies »
+a one-… read more about The Ostad Fellowship in Jewish Studies »

 As part of its event series tgiFHI, the Franklin Humanities Institute is conducting interviews with its faculty speakers in order to familiarize broader audiences with the diversity of research approaches in the humanities, arts, and interpretive social sciences at Duke University.